Thomas Henry Tizard

 Thomas Henry Tizard CB FRS (1839 – 17 February 1924) was an English oceanographer, hydrographic surveyor, and navigator.

 He was born in Weymouth, Dorset and educated at the Royal Hospital School, Greenwich, at that time noted for its advanced mathematical training.
-He entered the Royal Navy by competitive examination as master's assistant in 1854 and served in the Baltic during the Crimean war.
+He entered the Royal Navy by competitive examination as master's assistant in 1854 and served in the Baltic during the Crimean War.
 In 1860 he was promoted second master and commenced surveying in the Rifleman Reed, during which time he commanded the tender Saracen for three years.
 Tizard was largely responsible for an important series of observations on the surface and under-currents in the Straits of Gibraltar, which set at rest the vexed question of the movements of these waters.

 An atoll in the South China Sea that Tizard surveyed in the 1860s from aboard HMS Rifleman was later named Tizard Bank after him.

 Towards the end of 1872 Tizard transferred to HMS Challenger.
 The appointment opened to him the greatest opportunity of his life in bringing him into contact with the leaders of the science of oceanography.
 The Challenger expedition resulted in a vast increase of knowledge of the physical condition of the oceans and of the distribution of marine life, and in the progressive improvement of apparatus and methods of research.
 Tizard remained with the Challenger until she paid off in 1876, and spent the next three years at the Admiralty writing the narrative of the voyage in association with Sir John Murray.
+Mont Tizard, a mountain in Kerguelen, was named after him.